heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 just want to understand your point of view.

 - Did you find the course too difficult or having too much content?
-- Did you feel the need to cheat during the semester?
 - Is there anything that you feel was not fair during the semester?
 - Do you have a remaining question you would like to ask?